beckham-lab/opentrons/README.md

 This repository contains scripts to perform automated steps in the recombinant expression and purification of proteins in *E. coli* assisted by the OT-2 robot.
 Futher details on the development and use of these protocols can be found in the paper cited below.

 ## Comments
+- Some protocols display a 'Protocol analysis failure' warning when imported into Opentrons due to an error from defining the custom labware file path for simulation.
+Ignore the error and proceed to set up the run.
 - In order to use the simulate function to test protocols, the user must define the path to the custom labware in each protocol script.
 - Most of the available protocols return the tips to their rack to facilitate washing and reuse.